viorel-anghel/using-rancher-desktop/README.md

 ## Compiling and building images on M1 Macbooks
 Rancher desktop is using a virtual machine with an emulated amd64 processor running a Linux OS.
 You can even access that VM using `rdctl shell`.

 Now, when you are compiling something, by default the compiler will target your processor and OS.
-For example, `go guild main.go` will produce a binary which you can run on your M1 Macbook but if you try to put it inside a container image and run it you will get an `exec format error`.
+For example, `go build main.go` will produce a binary which you can run on your M1 Macbook but if you try to put it inside a container image and run it you will get an `exec format error`.

 For the go language, you will need to compile with something like `GOOS=linux GOARCH=amd64 go build main.go`.
 Those two environment variables will tell go compiler which is the target architecture and operating system.